On polynomially integrable Birkhoff billiards on surfaces of constant curvature: Introduction

+The metric of constant curvature on the surface $\Sigma$ under question is induced by the quadratic form $<Ax,x>$.
+The {\it geodesics} on $\Sigma$ are its intersections with two-dimensional vector subspaces in $\rr^3$.
+The {\it conics} on $\Sigma$ are its intersections with quadrics $\{<Cx,x>=0\}\subset\rr^3$, where $C$ is a real symmetric $3\times 3$-matrix.

-\begin{example} In the Euclidean case, when $\Sigma=\{ x_3=1\}$, the components of the vector $M$ are equal to $-P_2$, $P_1$ and $\sigma=x_1P_2-x_2P_1$ respectively, thus, the above integral is a homogeneous polynomial in $\sigma$, $P_1$ and $P_2$.
-The billiard in a disk in $\rr^2_{(x_1,x_2)}$ has linear first integral $\sigma$.
-The billiard in any conic in $\Sigma$ has a quadratic integral: an integral that is a homogeneous quadratic polynomial in the components of the vector $M$, see \cite[proposition 1]{bolotin2}. \end{example}
+\begin{example} The billiard in a disk in $\rr^2_{(x_1,x_2)}$ centered at 0 has first integral $x_1P_2-P_1x_2$ linear in $P$.
+The billiard in any conic in any of the above surfaces $\Sigma$ has an integral quadratic in $P$, see \cite[proposition 1]{bolotin2}. \end{example}